 PM Narendra Modi: Paresh Rawal & Omar Abdullah Take A Dig At Vivek Oberoi

-The first look of Vivek Oberoi starrer PM Narendra Modi was out a few days ago and Twitter had mixed reactions.
+The first look of Vivek Oberoi-starrer PM Narendra Modi was out a few days ago and Twitter had mixed reactions.
 While a lot of people supported the upcoming biopic, the others were skeptical.
 However, Paresh Rawal took a sly dig at Vivek Oberoi by saying that no one can play a better role of PM Modi than him.
 He opened up by saying, "No one can pull off the role better [than me]."

 Paresh Rawal Praised PM Lal Bahadur Shastri